cycle/docs/database/declaration.md

 ALTER TABLE `primary_new_table` ADD COLUMN `count_visits` int (11) NULL;
 ```

-> Attention, not every type can be easily changed in some databases.
-Make sure you are not violating DBMS specific cross-type conversion (string => integer for example).
+> Attention, not every type can convert in some databases.
+Make sure you are not violating DBMS specific cross-type conversion (string => integer, for example).

 ### Abstract Types